Joe Lewis (businessman): Property

 Lewis hosted the Tavistock Cup tournament every March from 2004 through 2013, in Florida, raising millions of dollars for charity, and owns three of the six clubs that competed in 2013: Albany, Lake Nona Golf & Country Club and Isleworth Golf & Country Club.
 Lewis built a golf community in the Bahamas called Albany, which opened in October 2010.
 Lewis currently resides in Albany.
 Tiger Woods and Ernie Els are also major shareholders in the luxury resort community located in New Providence.
 Lewis made a £70 million investment in Bulgarian property development.

 Lake Nona Medical City

 Lewis seeded Lake Nona, covering 7,000 acres next to Orlando's international airport, with $100 million in gifts and land which was cultivated into a large-scale community offering research and educational facilities, hospitals for veterans and children, a town centre, and a range of workspaces and residential options.

+Lewis Scholarship

+The Lewis Scholarship supports Bahamian students pursuing undergraduate and graduate degrees at the University of Central Florida.
+The program is run by Lewis' granddaughter, Dr. Alexandra Silverton.
+The scholarship helps remove financial barriers to higher education through tuition assistance, housing support, travel coverage and one-on-one mentorship.

 Bear Stearns

 On 10 September 2007, Lewis paid US$860.4 million in an all-cash purchase of a 7% stake in Bear Stearns.
 By December 2007 Lewis had raised his stake at the brokerage firm to 9.4%, a total of 11 million shares, for which he paid an average price of $107 apiece.
-After the purchase of Bear Stearns by JP Morgan for $10 a share, it was estimated that Lewis lost $1.16 billion on his investment.
+After the purchase of Bear Stearns by JPMorgan Chase for $10 a share, it was estimated that Lewis lost $1.16 billion on his investment.